Mars, aptly nicknamed the Red Planet.

 Arrival: September 2014

-Summary: The Mars Atmosphere and Volatile Evolution Mission will address key questions about previous, current and future conditions on Mars.
+Summary: The Mars Atmosphere and Volatile Evolution Mission has been collecting data from its orbit around the planet addressing key questions about previous, current and future conditions on Mars.

 Mars Science Laboratory (MSL)Launch: November 2011